 There are various tools to manage currency risk: swaps, options etc. They provide compensation for currency movements.
 A simple hedge method is a forward swap.
 You agree to buy a fixed amount of a foreign currency at a future date and at a known exchange rate.
 You may win or lose on this deal; your gain or loss is offset by the transaction you are hedging.
 A perfect swap hedge is one where the date and value of the transaction occurs exactly as forecast.
 In this case the swap completely takes away the currency risk (less the cost of setting up the deal).
 It sounds good.
 But it may not be the right choice.
 Hedging reduces the effects of risk, which means less downside and less upside.
 However, risk is the way businesses make profit.

+Real-world currency managementContact us if you want to improve your currency management.
+With years of global trade experience in Asia and Europe, we have deep experience.
 We'll show you tools to discover the extent of your natural hedging, ideas for turning your currency exposure to your advantage, and we'll audit how well your systems are reporting and controlling exchange rate effects.
+03 8678 1850 or This email address is being protected from spambots.
+You need JavaScript enabled to view it. |

 A note: forward-swap hedging means buying currency against known or forecast future needs.
 It doesn't mean buying USD because the rate looks good.
 That's speculation.
 Hedging requires firm future transactions, or good cashflow forecasts based on goods-movement forecasts.
 A sound hedging policy is mechanical: each month as the forecast is revised, hedges are automatically placed and revised regardless of exchange rates.
 Since future periods are harder to forecast, perhaps only 50% of future demand is hedged, firming to higher percentages for the near future.